Kevin Burkhardt

 Burkhardt was formerly a reporter with SportsNet New York (SNY) during New York Mets telecasts from 2007 to 2014.
 He also called select Mets games during both spring training and the regular season during that time.
 He has been the primary studio host for Major League Baseball (MLB) telecasts on Fox and FS1 since the 2014 season.
 He also hosts the "Reunion" episodes of the History Channel's reality series Alone.

 Early life

-Burkhardt was raised in Bloomfield, New Jersey.
+Burkhardt was born on March 2, 1974.
+He was born and raised in Bloomfield, New Jersey.
 Growing up, he was a fan of the Philadelphia Eagles.
-He chose to be an Eagle's fan because his favorite NFL Huddle, a stuffed animal mascot sold in Sears Catalog, was the one of the Philadelphia Eagles.
+He chose to be an Eagles fan because his favorite NFL Huddle, a stuffed animal mascot sold in Sears Catalog, was one of the Philadelphia Eagles.
 His favorite player growing up was Ron Jaworski.

 In middle school, he did play-by-play for Nintendo games and idolized Gary Cohen (who was later his partner in the Mets' broadcast booth).
 He graduated from Bloomfield High School in 1992.
 Burkhardt graduated from William Paterson University in 1997 with a degree in broadcasting.